kach/nearley/docs/md/grammar.md

 ```

 There are some common nonterminals like "integer" and "double-quoted string"
-that ship with nearley to help you rapidly prototype grammars.
-You can include
+that ship with nearley to help you prototype grammars efficiently.
+You can
-them using the `@builtin` directive:
+include them using the `@builtin` directive:

 ```ini
 @builtin "number.ne"
 main -> int:+
 ```

+(Note that we mean "efficient" in the sense that you can get them set up very
+quickly.
+The builtins are _inefficient_ in the sense that they make your parser
+slower.
+For a "real" project, you would want to switch to a lexer and implement
+these primitives yourself!)

 See the `builtin/` directory on Github for more details.
 Contributions are
 welcome!